 Coran Taylor, QB, Peoria (IL): An Illinois commit, the 6-3 and 205-pound junior did well in the spotlight, and accordingly, he’ll join Patterson in the big game on the national stage.

 Nyrel Sullivan, RB, Sterling (IL): The 5-10 and 170-pound junior is heading down the right path.
-He boasts to Illinois State, Northern Illinois and Southern Illinois, among many others.
+He boasts interest from Illinois State, Northern Illinois and Southern Illinois.

 Caleb Lahey, RB, Bismarck-Henning (IL): The 5-11 and 200-pound freshman often played with the poise of a varsity starter, instead of a perceived inexperienced underclassman.